-While the urinary and genital systems (see Figure 1) serve very different functions, they are often considered together for they share anatomical parts.
+While the urinary and genital systems (Fig 1) serve very different functions, they are often considered together for they share anatomical parts.
 The openings of these systems, the exits for urine, the penis in men and the vagina in women, are potential points where infections from outside may enter.
-Symptoms may include difficult urination as in cystitis (inflammation of the bladder), blood in the urine, back pain, and disturbances such as fever, sweating, and general sickness (see Figure 2).
+Symptoms may include difficult urination as in cystitis (inflammation of the bladder), blood in the urine, back pain, and disturbances such as fever, sweating, and general sickness (Fig 2).

 |The urinary system consists of two kidneys and ureters draining into a bladder and urethra (urine duct).
 Its function is mainly to produce and excrete urine, in this way maintaining the water and chemical balance of the body.
 Disorders of, or damage to, the kidneys may prevent normal urine production, while an enlarged prostate gland in the male may prevent the free passage of urine down the urethra.
 Stones, often of calcium salts, may form in the kidneys, while tumors may grow in the urinary tract.
 As in other tissues, infection can occur.
 The system is rather more vulnerable than some as the exit for urine may be an entry for bacteria.